Ultimate Guide on How to Elope in Australia

-Couples would generally do this symbolic ceremony at an elopement if they were having a traditional wedding back home with all their family and friends, but still wanted to get married in a stunning location for just the two of them.
-Or if they are a couple from overseas, they might do the symbolic ceremony here in Australia and then sign the marriage documents back home at City Hall.
+Couples would generally do this symbolic ceremony at an elopement if they were having a traditional wedding back home with all their family and friends but still wanted to get married in a stunning location for just the two of them.
+Or if they are a couple from overseas, they might do the symbolic ceremony here in Australia and then sign the marriage documents back home at their City Hall.

 How to legally get married in Australia.